gregfoletta/Articles/content/post/2019-12-19-packet-analysis-with-r.markdown

 ## TLS Versions and Ciphers

-Taking more of a security bent on our analysis, we'll take a look at the SSL/TLS versions and ciphers being used.
+Taking more of a security perspective, let's take a look at the SSL/TLS versions and ciphers being used.

 During the TLS handshake, the ClientHello message has two versions: the record version which indicates which version of the ClientHello is being sent, and the handshake version which indicates the version of the protocol the client/server wishes to communicate on during the session.
 We're concerned with the handshake version: